HyPer

 Hydrogen peroxide sensor HyPer

-- Recommended for monitoring hydrogen peroxide production inside living cells under various physiological and pathological conditions
+- Recommended for monitoring H2O2 production inside living cells

 Available variants and fusions